Drew Lock's late touchdown pass rallies Seahawks to 20-17 victory over sliding Eagles

 Drew Lock’s late touchdown pass rallies Seahawks to 20-17 victory over sliding Eagles

+Rare is the chance to have a moment like what the Seattle Seahawks’ backup quarterback experienced on Monday night.

+“I think it was just the over-the-top of feeling of you don’t get very many moments, you don’t very many opportunities in this league,” Lock said.
+“And with every opportunity you get, you need to be as ready as you can be.”

-SEATTLE (AP) — Drew Lock threw a 29-yard touchdown pass to Jaxon Smith-Njigba with 28 seconds left to cap a 92-yard drive, and the Seattle Seahawks stunned the Philadelphia Eagles 20-17 on Monday night, ending a four-game skid and getting back into NFC playoff contention.
+Lock threw a 29-yard touchdown pass to Jaxon Smith-Njigba with 28 seconds left to cap a 92-yard drive, and the Seahawks stunned the Philadelphia Eagles 20-17, ending a four-game skid and getting back into NFC playoff contention.

-Seattle (7-7) rallied behind its backup quarterback, who moved the team the length of the field for its longest touchdown drive this season and found the Seahawks’ rookie first-round pick for the biggest catch of his young career.
+Seattle (7-7) rallied behind Lock, who moved the team the length of the field for its longest touchdown drive this season and found the Seahawks’ rookie first-round pick for the biggest catch of his young career.

 On third-and-10, Smith-Njigba beat James Bradberry off the line and Lock’s throw was perfect to cap an unlikely comeback from an early 10-0 deficit.
 Lock, who made his second straight start in place of the injured Geno Smith, connected with DK Metcalf three times on the decisive drive, including much-needed chunk plays of 18 and 34 yards.

+Seattle moved into a logjam with four teams currently at .500 that are battling for the NFC’s last two playoff spots, while Philadelphia (10-4) lost its third straight and wasted a chance to move a game ahead of Dallas in the NFC East.
+The defending NFC champion Eagles have already secured a playoff spot.

-Philadelphia had one last chance, but Julian Love made his second interception of the fourth quarter, picking off Jalen Hurts’ deep pass intended for A.J.
-Brown and just getting his feet down inbounds, to send the Eagles (10-4) to their third straight loss.
+Philadelphia had one last opportunity, but Julian Love made his second interception of the fourth quarter, picking off Jalen Hurts’ deep pass intended for A.J.
+Brown and just getting his feet down inbounds.

+“I was watching (Brown) that entire play.
+I was in the post, I saw a double move, I just took off.
+I saw the ball floating and I must be living right because I got my feet in, thankfully,” Love said.

-Midway through the fourth, Love picked off Hurts in the end zone to prevent the Eagles from extending their 17-13 lead.
+Love also picked off Hurts in the end zone on a deep shot for Quez Watkins with 8:08 remaining to prevent the Eagles from extending their 17-13 lead.

-Lock was 22 of 33 for 208 yards.
-Hurts, who was questionable to play with an illness, had 13 carries for 82 yards and two touchdowns, but he was just 17 of 31 passing for 143 yards and the two picks.
+Lock’s touchdown pass to Smith-Njigba was a play Seattle ran earlier in the game, and Lock knew if he got single coverage again, the throw was headed to the rookie.

+“Sure enough, they gave us one-on-one.
+It was kind of the perfect look,” said Lock, who finished 22 of 33 for 208 yards.

 Lock was also the lead blocker on Kenneth Walker III’s 23-yard touchdown run in the third quarter that pulled Seattle even at 10-10.
 Walker finished with 86 yards rushing.

-Seattle moved into a logjam with four teams currently at .500 that are battling for the NFC’s last two playoff spots, while Philadelphia wasted a chance to move a game ahead of Dallas in the NFC East.
-The defending NFC champion Eagles have already secured a playoff spot.
+Hurts, who was questionable to play with an illness, had a difficult night.
+He had 13 carries for 82 yards and two touchdowns, but he was just 17 of 31 passing for 143 yards with the two picks.

 Hurts was unable to practice after getting sick on Saturday.
-He flew separately from his teammates on a private jet to Seattle and his status wasn’t a certainty until the list of inactive players was announced 90 minutes before kickoff.
+He flew separately from his teammates on a private jet to Seattle and it wasn’t clear he would play until the list of inactive players was announced 90 minutes before kickoff.

 Hurts didn’t look like he felt great, but for the first three quarters he played well enough.
 He capped a pair of long scoring drives with touchdown runs of 3 yards and 1 yard.
 Hurts now has 14 rushing touchdowns, tied with Cam Newton in 2011 for the most by a quarterback in a season.